zuhlke/engineering-posts/azb2c-with-parcel.md

 ## Styling and Testing the login form content
 This far we built a lovely template, but have no idea how the form fields (input for login, pw reset, ...) can be styled.
 To do that, we need to test our template with the content from the azure b2c flows (and every configuration might have different content).
 For that, access your current available b2c pages and on different screens use the html elements to replace ```<div id="api">...</div>``` to your local en.html.
-This way you can preview&design those pages before deployment.
+This way you can preview & design those pages before deployment.
-We added a set of those content html elements in separate [*.html files](https://github.com/csalv22/az-b2c-parcel/tree/main/src/api-snippets_de) to quickly retest different scenarios (i.e. styling of error messages).
+We added a set of those content html elements in separate [*.html files](https://github.com/csalv22/az-b2c-parcel/tree/main/src/api-snippets_de) to quickly retest different scenarios (e.g. styling of error messages).

 # Build
 To get a production ready build is fairly simple: Add ```build-b2c: parcel build src/*.html --dist-dir ./public``` to your scripts section in the package.json and test it with ```yarn build-b2c```.